sydneykleingartner/darkpixels/README.md

     - place the red X around the darkest pixel
       - in the two dimensional array that the pixels are stored in, place red at the pixels around it to form an X

-what i still need to do:
-- make the X's bigger
-- celebrate!

-some websites i have gotten help from:
+some websites i got help from:

     - https://code.tutsplus.com/tutorials/image-processing-using-python--cms-25772?fbclid=IwAR37XgqfY6xdMTNvbANny-JpNbKkhTR-okyZfaOyr9ZLN2dzjPRfgu4PSC8